Empowering your financial wellbeing

 4. Seek Financial Education

 Educate yourself on financial matters through reputable sources.
-Understanding topics like interest rates, investment options, and pension schemes can empower you to make better financial decisions.
+Understanding topics like interest rates, investment options, and pension schemes can empower better decisions.

 5. Utilise Employer Resources

-Financial stress doesn't exist in isolation—it affects mental health, productivity, and overall quality of life.
-Work-related mental health issues now cost the UK economy £57.4 billion annually, nearly doubling in recent years.
+Financial stress affects mental health, productivity, and overall quality of life.
+Work-related mental health issues now cost the UK economy £57.4 billion annually.
 By addressing financial wellbeing, employees can alleviate stress and improve both personal and professional outcomes.